 Unfamiliar sights and sounds

 Once on the base, be ready for some possibly unfamiliar sights and sounds.
-There will be bugle calls over the loud speakers and announcements made that are echoed through the entire installation.
+There will be bugle calls over the loudspeakers and announcements made that are echoed throughout the entire installation.
 Hearing canons, guns, helicopters, or other machinery are all distinct possibilities, depending on the type of base you are visiting.
 You may hear yelling in the distance and jodies (a rhyming cadence song) as troops run in formation.

-Anyone in civilian clothes should stop what they are doing, stand, face the flag or direction the music is coming from if the flag cannot be seen, take hat off, and place your right hand over your heart.
+Anyone in civilian clothes should stop what they are doing, stand, face the flag or direction the music is coming from if the flag cannot be seen, take any hats off and place your right hand over your heart.
 During the bugle call, military personnel around you, even those in PT uniforms, will come to attention.

 If you are driving on base during the bugle call(s) it is customary to pull over on the side of the road, if possible.
 Military personnel may get out of their car and show due respect during this process.